 “As we get ready to have our final walk through on our project, I wanted to share my gratitude with all of you.
 This past year has been so much fun for us and of course, the best part is the beautiful kitchen…”

 No more recessed fluorescent lighting.
 From traditional chandeliers to the whimsical or modern, gazebo style lanterns, minimalist pendants, futuristic metallic orbs, all are inspirational lighting ideas.
 Express yourself through lighting.
 The right lighting seals the deal, pulling together the entire kitchen design.

-- Intelligent oven that connects to smart devices.
+- An intelligent oven that connects to smart devices.
 Prepare meals from the office or patio.

 - Speed cookers that create hot, home-cooked meals in minutes.

 - Winepods that go beyond a vault.
 Just add grapes.
-The appliance ferments, presses, then ages the grapes to create a batch of wine.
-Connectivity allows you to monitor every stage of production from anywhere at anytime.
+The appliance ferments, presses, then age the grapes to create a batch of wine.
+Connectivity allows you to monitor every stage of production from anywhere at any time.